placrosse/kodo/docs/source/index.rst

 Welcome to the Kodo Network Coding library documentation.

-Kodo is a C++ library for implementing Erasure Correcting Codes in particular Network Codes.
+Kodo is a C++ library for implementing Erasure Correcting Codes, in particular Network Codes.
 The library is intended to be used for reliable communication protocols and systems and for research on implementation of Network Codes.